Storm-Standard-Library/Storm-Standard-Library/README.md

 	```lua
 	require("StormSL")
 	```
 5. Once required, you can utilize the various modules.
-For example: *(be aware that exact syntax is undecided)*
+For example: *(exact syntax is undecided as of writing)*
 	```lua
 	-- Clamps a number from 0 to 255 using the clamp utility
 	local clampedValue = StormSL.SLclamp(input.getNumber(1), 0, 255)